Road & Track Presents The Need for Speed

 While the PC version is generally considered to be the definitive version of the game, only high-end machines could utilise the game's top graphical settings in 1995.
 The PC version is also restricted to 8-bit colour, as opposed to the 16-bit or 32-bit colour depths found in the console ports.

-The PlayStation adaption improves on what is found on the Saturn, re-introducing some of the minor details lost in the Saturn conversion while adding new lighting effects.
-Cruicially the PlayStation port is the only version to include in-game music, however its uncapped framerate means the game appears more "juddery" than its Saturn counterpart, as frame rates average between 30-35 FPS.
+The PlayStation adaptation improves on what is found on the Saturn, re-introducing some of the minor details lost in the Saturn conversion while adding new lighting effects.
+However its uncapped framerate means the game appears more "juddery" than its Saturn counterpart, as frame rates average between 30-35 FPS.
 Console additions would be re-introduced to the PC in the form of Road & Track Presents The Need For Speed SE in 1996.

 - Main article: Road & Track Presents The Need for Speed/Magazine articles.